Incident Workflows

 Incident Workflow Components

-Incident Workflows are comprised of two main components: triggers and actions.
-By customizing the right set of triggers and actions, you can adjust Workflows for your particular use case.
+Incident Workflows are comprised of three main components: triggers, actions, and Workflow Integrations.
+By customizing the right set of triggers and actions, you can adjust workflows for your particular use case.

 Triggers

-Triggers determine when Incident Workflows should be run, and you can add multiple triggers to each Workflow to customize your preferred response.
-For example, you can use triggers to create a Workflow that only runs for high-priority incidents.
-There are three types of triggers: Conditional, Manual and API.
+Triggers determine when Incident Workflows run.
+You can add multiple triggers to each workflow to customize your preferred response — for example, to create a workflow that only runs for high-priority incidents.
+There are four types of triggers: Incident Type, Conditional, Manual, and API.

 Conditional Triggers